ofgarzon2662/I2-Project/README.md

+# Automation of a Kubernetes cluster deployment with Terraform
+## Goals
+1. Build a pipeline that automates the deployment of a kubernetes cluster in a public cloud provider.
+This piplenie needs to provide: Infrastructure: Networking, Persistance layer, and secrets management.
+2. Demonstrate the benefits of investing time and resources in automating once, vs deploying manually everytime.

 # Terraform Use Case for a Kubernetes-based Web App in the Cloud

 This project enables the deployment of a web application in a cloud provider using Terraform to provision the required infrastructure.